Training Programs » Dream Team

 A) They will be spread out every 250m from 32km to the Finish Line of the marathon route (positioned along the last 10k of the marathon route).

-A) They'll be dressed in "DREAM TEAM" shirts (designs to be revealed shortly via social media).
+A) They'll be dressed in red "DREAM TEAM" shirts (logo as shown here).

 A) 2 volunteers on bikes will be patrolling the last 10km of the route and will spot you.
 When they do, they will inform the closest volunteer of your whereabouts, and that volunteer will come and meet you.